 A DOZEN GOOD REASONS TO LIKE RIVERSIDE COTTAGE

 1. A home away from home!
-The cottage consists of a huge front verandah, an imposing entrance hall, a queen bedroom (with electric blanket), a second double bedroom, a third twin single bedroom, a large country kitchen, a lounge room, a small separate dining room, a bathroom and a self contained laundry.
-There is also an additional roomy 'granny flat' bedroom outside the house that contains a single bed and a comfortable convertible settee.
+The cottage consists of a huge front verandah, an imposing entrance hall, a queen bedroom, a large 2nd bedroom, a 3rd twin single bedroom, a large country kitchen, a lounge room, a small separate dining room, a bathroom and a self contained laundry.

-2. The colonial architecture of this 125+ year old house is really interesting.
-It is a high pitched brick cottage with verandahs at front and back, massively thick internal walls, polished jarrah floorboards and quaint wood plank ceilings that are almost 4 meters high.
+2. The colonial architecture of this 135+ year old house includes a high pitched roof, verandahs at front & back, massively thick internal walls, polished jarrah floorboards and quaint wood plank ceilings that are almost 4 meters high.

-3. Extra bathroom facilities include an extra shower in the laundry and an extra toilet attached to the outside 4th bedroom.
+3. Extra bathroom facilities include an extra shower in the laundry & an extra outside toilet.

 4. Warm in winter and cool in summer.
 All bedrooms have their own reverse cycle split system air conditioner.
-The lounge room is air conditioned and also has a big slow combustion wood heater for those cold winer nights.
-In addition, five of the rooms have variable speed ceiling fans.
+The kitchen is air conditioned.
+The lounge room is also air conditioned & has a big slow combustion wood heater.
+Five of the rooms have variable speed ceiling fans.

 5. Modern kitchen appliances are available in a big and quaint country style kitchen.
-And yes, it does have one of those old Metters stoves that grandma used to use, but don't worry, there is also a gas stove, a microwave and a big new fridge.
+There is a gas stove, a microwave, an electric convection oven & a big fridge.

 6. Entertainment resources include a TV, DVD player, stereo system and board games in the lounge room.
-A substantial library of novels, general interest books and childrens books can be found in the large entrance hall.
+A library of novels, general interest books & children's books can be found in the entrance hall.

 7. BBQ facilities are provided.
-You will find a gas BBQ (gas supplied), a roofed BBQ area and a grassed area out the back for your outdoor entertaining requirements.
-Comfortable outside furniture is also provided for your picnic pleasure.
+There is a gas BBQ (gas supplied), a roofed BBQ area & a grassed area out the back for your outdoor entertaining.
+Comfortable outside furniture is also provided.
 You can even see the Mount Brown lookout from the back lawn while you drink a glass of wine and enjoy your BBQ meal.

 8. The huge one acre back yard 'park' will appeal to most people.
 The grassed inner back yard is fenced and ideal for BBQs, for kids and for pets.
 Pets are welcome but not inside the house!
 The larger outer back yard ('the park') has some magnificent trees and it slopes gently down to the Avon River.
-There are convenient gates for you to easily access the river and the river trail.
 About once or twice a day a wheat train will rumble past the front of the house - at a civilised distance of about 200 meters

 9. Tranquility and crystal clear night skies.
 The peace and tranquility of the property will appeal to all nature lovers and the usual view of the night stars is simply stunning.

 11. Easy Parking.
-There is a big carport attached to the house, a second driveway and ample street parking.
+There is a big carport and ample street parking.

-12. Little people 'stuff' such as a cot, a pusher, a high chair and a basket full of toys can be provided on request - just ask the owner.
+12. Little people 'stuff' such as a cot, a pusher, a high chair, a sand pit, a 2 storey cubby house, board games and a basket full of toys.

-2. Linen is supplied and included in all bookings.
-Linen includes sheets, pillow slips and towels.
+2. Linen is supplied and includes sheets, pillow slips and towels.

 3. Infants under 2 are free.